sforsayeth/OzSTAR-User-Guide/docs/source/2-ozstar/oz-partition.rst

 - ``skylake-gpu`` for GPU jobs only on ordinary Skylake CPU nodes
 - ``knl`` for Intel Xeon Phi Knights Landing (KNL) nodes

-Note that jobs manually directed to the ``skylake`` or ``skylake-gpu`` partitions will be examined and redirected if they are not appropriate for that partition.
+Note that generally you do not need to specify any partition. ``skylake`` is the default, and gpu jobs are automatically redirected to ``skylake-gpu``.
+Jobs manually directed to the ``skylake`` or ``skylake-gpu`` partitions will be examined and redirected if they are not appropriate for that partition.

 Memory Requests
 ---------------